KoreTeknology/DSP-FX-Workstation/README.md

 ## Acknowledgments

 * This work is dedicated to all digital musicians ;)
+* Plugin design and framework created using the JUCE framework available at: [JUCE](http://www.juce.com/)
 * i will try to keep all types of codes as clear as possible using syntax highlighting and line referencing

 ```c++